Greece–Lebanon relations

-Greece–Lebanon relations are the foreign relations between the two states of Greece and Lebanon.
+Greece–Lebanon relations are the bilateral relations between Greece and Lebanon.
 The relation between both people dates back to early antiquity, with the early trading activities between the ancient Greeks and the Phoenicians.
 In modern times, Greek-Lebanese bilateral relations are very good at all levels.
 Greece has an embassy in Beirut and Lebanon has an embassy in Athens.
-Both countries are members of the Union for the Mediterranean and the Francophonie.
+Both countries are members of the Union for the Mediterranean.

-Greece is also considered as a spiritual reference for the Lebanese Greek Orthodox and Greek Catholic communities.
+In recent years, following internal crisis and wars, migration from Lebanon has increased.

 History

 The Greek-Lebanese relations are traditionally very friendly and are characterized by mutual respect and trust.
 Along the historical nature between the two states, Greece has been a strong supporter of Lebanese political causes since 1948 and was the only country, along with Cyprus, to happily welcome Lebanese citizens during the Lebanese Civil War.

 In the diplomatic and political field, there is a good state of cooperation and a mutual support for candidacies.
-Greece actively supported Lebanon during the recent war.
+Greece actively supported Lebanon during the 2006 Lebanon War.
 It responded immediately to the request for the provision of humanitarian aid and continues to contribute to the country's reconstruction, not only at an economic but also political level.
-The humanitarian aid offered by Greece to the Lebanese people, during the recent 2006 Lebanon War is estimated at € 2.5 million, including financial contributions.
+The humanitarian aid offered by Greece to the Lebanese people, during the 2006 War is estimated at € 2.5 million, including financial contributions.
 Furthermore, financial assistance offered by Greece through international organisations reached €273,500.
-At the recent International Donor Conference in Paris (January 25, 2007), Greece announced further assistance funds for the construction of Lebanese infrastructure, worth €5 million.
+At the International Donor Conference in Paris (January 25, 2007), Greece announced further assistance funds for the construction of Lebanese infrastructure, worth €5 million.

 The president of the Hellenic Republic, Karolos Papoulias, carried out a state visit in Lebanon from 13 to 16 January 2004.
 During this visit, relations between Greece and Lebanon were further promoted through the signing of bilateral agreements and the meeting of the two countries' business communities.
 The Greek Foreign Minister Dora Bakoyannis visited Lebanon at the end of August in order to be fully informed by Lebanese officials on the country's state of affairs, in view of Greece's presidency of the UN Security Council in September 2006.
 Other visits to Lebanon were also carried out by the head of the main Greek opposition party, George Papandreou and the Greek Deputy Finance Minister.

 After the 2020 Beirut explosions, Greece sent with a C-130 military aircraft, a Special Disaster Unit search and rescue team.
 The team consisted of 12 members, a sniffer dog, two vehicles and equipment.
 The team was accompanied by the Greek Deputy Foreign Minister.
 The Greek Ministry for Civil Protection and Crisis Management said that it remains in contact with Lebanese authorities and stands ready to send more assistance if requested, while the Greek Prime Minister said that Greece is ready to send additional help and medical equipment to Lebanon.
 In addition, the Greek Jason-class tank landing ship Ikaria was sent to Lebanon with health professionals and medical supplies and equipment.